Open source app published on F-Droid

 This update finally makes it possible to publish the brand-new Tutanota Android app on F-Droid!

-We are very happy that we can now get our own app from F-Droid, and we recommend that you get if from F-Droid as well. :)
+We are very happy that we can now get our own app from F-Droid, and we recommend that you get it from F-Droid as well. :)

 At Tutanota we are a passionate team of privacy and open source advocates.

-While we are always on the lookout for developers to join our team, we grow sustainably.
+We are always on the lookout for developers to join our team.
+We are committed to sustainable growth and invest all income generated from selling Tutanota into our team.
 We want to make sure that everyone joining our team is as passionate about privacy and open source as we are.

-With the entire team sharing our vision of a private and secure Internet, it is much easier to prioritize development steps such as publishing the Android app on F-Droid.
+With the entire team sharing our vision of a private and secure Internet, it is much easier to prioritize development steps such as publishing the Android app on F-Droid or building a desktop client with built-in encryption.

 Going open source was one of the most important steps for our secure email service Tutanota.
 Publishing the Tutanota code on GitHub shortly after our initial release of Tutanota, gave us a great push back in 2014 because many people started building the Tutanota client locally.